ruanjonker/cassandra_playroom/README.md

 This is a simple example of a Cassandra cluster with Reaper, Prometheus and Grafana.

-*Reaper is running with the `memory` backend, so it will lose all data when the container is restarted.*
+*Reaper is running with the `memory` backend, so it will lose all configuration when the container is restarted.*

-Metrics are collected through the `JMX Exporter form Prometheus` java agent (injected as a JAR on each cassandra node).
+Metrics are collected through the `JMX Exporter form Prometheus` java agent (injected via a JAR on each cassandra node).

 Config files for for the different components can be found in the `config` directory.